The Global Economy: It's a Small World After All (Page One Economics)

 To understand why people trade, suppose you were limited to consuming only items you could find within walking distance of your house.
 Or, perhaps even worse, only items you could produce yourself.
 For most of us, this restriction would severely diminish the variety of goods and services we enjoy on a daily basis.
 Therefore, the simplest answer to the question is that people (or entire countries) trade because they will enjoy a wider variety of goods.
 Learn more in the November 2013 issue.

-Graphs compliments of FRED®.
+Graphs compliments of FRED.

-See the Page One Economics Classroom Edition archive for more topics »
+See the Page One Economics archive for more topics »

-Keep your students in the know on timely economic issues with the Page One Economics Classroom Edition.
-The Page One Economics newsletter provides a simple, short overview of a current economic event that offers students an opportunity to use close reading strategies.
+Keep your students in the know on timely economic issues with Page One Economics.
+Page One Economics provides a simple, short overview of a current economic event that offers students an opportunity to use close reading strategies.
 The Teacher’s Guide includes student questions and a teacher answer key, plus additional resources and lesson ideas for classroom, extra credit, or make-up assignments.
 You can subscribe via RSS feed or email.